nxthdr/saimiris/README.md

 > [!WARNING]
 > Currently in early-stage development.

-Saimiris is a internet-scale internet measurement pipeline.
+Saimiris is a internet-scale internet measurements pipeline.

 ## Architecture